Anirudh-Arya-AA/Vityarthi-project/statement.md

-Movie Guessing Game CLI: Project Statement
+# Movie Guessing Game CLI :
+Project Statement
 This document outlines the core aspects of the Movie Guessing Game CLI project, a text-based application designed to test movie trivia knowledge.

 # 🎯 Problem Statement: